 Every KeyDB master has a replication ID: it is a large pseudo random string that marks a given story of the dataset.
-Each master also takes an offset that increments for every byte of replication stream that it is produced to be sent to slaves, in order to update the state of the slaves with the new changes modifying the dataset.
-The replication offset is incremented even if no slave is actually connected, so basically every given pair of:
+Each master also takes an offset that increments for every byte of replication stream that it is produced to be sent to replicas, in order to update the state of the replicas with the new changes modifying the dataset.
+The replication offset is incremented even if no replica is actually connected, so basically every given pair of:

 Identifies an exact version of the dataset of a master.

-When slaves connects to masters, they use the
+When replicas connect to masters, they use the

 PSYNC command in order to send